bfla/brianChallenge/README.md

 - Versioning ensures that the API is stable for external clients (iOS apps, widgets, partner integrations, whatever)

 ##RESTful routes:
-- `Collaborations` and collaboration invites are actually separate things, so they each get their own separate `POST` route and their own separete Route file.
+- `/collaborations` and `/collaborationInvites` are actually separate things, so they each get their own separate `POST` route and their own separete Route file.
 - This results in more routes and more route files, but it keeps each route simple and modular and makes it easy to abstract the data into a concern.
 - It might be tempting to put these into one Route file...
 No!
 Don't do it!